sigvaldm/localreg/README.rst

     y_i = sum_j w_j g(||x_j-c_j||/r)

 This sum is fitted to a set of data points ``(x,y)``.
 Typically, the RBF is a Gaussian function, although any it can be any function of one argument (the radial distance), for instance any of the kernals listed above.
 In ``RBFnet``, the centers ``c_j`` are first determined to get a good coverage of the domain by means of K-means clustering.
 The radius ``r``, here taken to be the same for all terms, is a hyperparameter to be tuned.
 With this, linear least squares is used to fit the weights ``w_j``.
+Both the input and output can be complex-valued.

 Example 1: Getting started
 ~~~~~~~~~~~~~~~~~~~~~~~~~~